-- Check the server URL (e.g., http://10.2.11.101:8088/ProvisioningDir) by clicking "Open in browser". - 6.
+- 5. Check the server URL (for example, http://10.2.11.101:8088/ProvisioningDir) by clicking "Open in browser". - 6.
 (Optional.)
-Right click the root directory name (e.g., ProvisioningDir), and then select Set user/pass.... - 7.
+Right-click the root directory name (for example, ProvisioningDir), and then select Set user/pass.... - 7.
 (Optional.)
 Enter the desired user name and password for the root directory in the corresponding fields and then click OK.

 Yealink IP phones also support the Hypertext Transfer Protocol with SSL/TLS (HTTPS) protocol for auto provisioning.
-HTTPS protocol provides the encrypted communication and secure identification.
+HTTPS protocol provides encrypted communication and secure identification.
 For more information on installing and configuring an Apache HTTPS Server, refer to the network resource.